Student led social and employability events and networking.Find out more

 Engineering design depends on materials being shaped, finished and joined together.
 Design requirements define the performance required of the materials.
 What do engineers need to know about materials to choose and use them successfully?
 They need a perspective of the world of materials.
 They need understanding of material properties.
 They need methods and tools to select the right material for the job.
 This course will help you develop knowledge and skills required for the successful selection and use of engineering materials.

-Beginning with digital logic gates and progressing to the design of combinational and sequential circuits, this course use these fundamental building blocks as the basis for what follows: the design of an actual MIPS microprocessor.
-In addition, students will get hands on experience on programming Intel 8086 assembly language which is the inner language spoken by the processor.
-By the end of the course, students will have a top-to-down understanding of how a micropressor works.
+Beginning with digital logic gates and progressing to the design of combinational and sequential circuits, this course use these fundamental building blocks as the basis for what follows: the design of an ARM microprocessor.
+In addition, students will get hands on experience with programming using ARM assembly language which is the inner language spoken by the processor.
+By the end of the course, students will have a top-to-down understanding of how a microprocessor works.
 The course is taught without prerequisites; students are taught with plenty of exercises from lectures, tutorials, practical and tests every week.

 This course provides an introduction to the design and analysis techniques used within electronic engineering, and to the major active components (diodes and transistors).
 The course opens with a description of charges, the forces between charges and the concept of electric fields.
 The second part of the course deals with semiconductor devices, opening with fundamental properties of doped semiconductors.